-A painter, sculptor and print-maker, he will remain associated as one of the founding member of the Fauvism movement, which was characterized by the use of strident, alluring and expressive colours combined with dynamic brushwork.
+As a painter, sculptor and printmaker, André Derain was a major influence in the development of modern art.
+He is perceived to be one of the founding members of the Fauvist movement, which was characterised by the use of strident, alluring, expressive colours and dynamic brushwork.

 The artist’s work is included in numerous museums around the world such as Centre Pompidou, Paris; Museum of Modern Art New York; National Gallery, London; Musée d’Art Moderne, Paris; Hermitage Museum, Saint Petersburg.

 André DerainVue de la Madrague, 1922Oil on canvas45.6 x 54.9 cm

 André DerainNature morte, c.
 1904Pen and black ink on paper38 x 32.1 cm